Pope Pius XI: Legacy

 Pius XI is remembered as the pope who reigned between the two great wars of the 20th century.
 Although he served as the librarian who reorganized the Vatican archives, he was hardly a withdrawn and bookish figure.
 He also refounded the Pontifical Academy of Sciences in 1936, with the aim of turning it into the "scientific senate" of the Church.
 Hostile to any form of ethnic or religious discrimination, he appointed over 80 academicians from various countries, backgrounds, and areas of research.
 In his honor, John XXIII established the Pius XI Medal, which the Council of the Pontifical Academy of Sciences awards to a young scientist under 45 who has distinguished himself or herself at the international level.

 The Syro-Malankara Catholic Church founded a school in his name in Kattanam, Alappuzha, Kerala, India (Pope Pius XI Higher Secondary School, Kattanam).

 Pius XI High School in Milwaukee, Wisconsin, founded in 1929, is named in honor of the pontiff.

 Pius was a well-known mountain climber.
 If a cardinal turned up his nose at the Pope's lofty goals, Pius XI would say: "We have no fear of heights."
 Alpine clubs and mountaineering associations all over the world have honored the mountaineering pope with numerous awards − and also nominations.
-The Weisskugelhütte (a mountain hut for overnight stays for mountaineers) in the South Tyrolean part of the Ötztal Alps is called “Rifugio Pio XI alla palla biancha” in Italian.
+The (a mountain hut for overnight stays for mountaineers) in the South Tyrolean part of the Ötztal Alps is called "Rifugio Pio XI alla palla biancha" in Italian.
 A Chilean glacier, the Brüggen Glacier, the largest glacier in Patagonia, is also known as Pío XI Glacier.
 In 1942, Bishop T. B. Pearson founded the Achille Ratti Climbing Club, based in the United Kingdom and named for Pius XI.
 In 1923, Pius XI designated Saint Bernard of Menthon, founder of the Great St Bernard Hospice, one of the first institutions for rescue in mountaineering distress, as patron saint of mountaineers and Alpine dwellers.
-He entrusted the Augustinian Canons of the hospice, all of whom possessed high mountaineering skills, with an extremely difficult task—the Catholic mission on the "Roof of the World," Tibet.
+He entrusted the Augustinian Canons of the hospice, all of whom possessed high mountaineering skills, with an extremely difficult task—the Catholic mission on the "Roof of the World", Tibet.